olisystems/origin-247-sdk/packages/ewf_samples/docs/ewf_samples.md

 - To use this package, you need a Nest.js application and a configured TypeORM setup.
 After installing the package, you import the ClaimModule into your application and add the module's entities to the TypeORM configuration.

+### Origin 24/7 SDK's Certificate
+- The Origin 24/7 SDK's Certificate module allows for the deployment of contracts, issuance, transfer, and claiming of certificates.
+It handles transaction batching and enqueuing for optimal blockchain performance.

+- The module provides an off-chain implementation that stores data in a local database and synchronizes it with the blockchain upon request.
+This allows for immediate changes and flexibility in synchronization.

+- The Origin 24/7 SDK's Certificate module provides functionality for on-chain operations such as deploying contracts, issuing, transferring, and claiming certificates on the blockchain.

 ## Claim Diagram
 The Claim Diagram illustrates the flow of computations and matching in a claim processing system.
 It consists of three main components: Computations, SpreadMatcher, and Main.